 In June 2011 the CTB approved pursuit of shifting I-73's routing westward in the Martinsville area based on the results of studies performed since 2009.

 The latest route approval for I-73 from Roanoke to North Carolina: Dec 2012 I-73 corridor map.

 In Nov 2014 (VDOT), the Virginia Joint Committee on Interstate 73 met for the first time.
 They were tasked with presenting a plan for moving forward with I-73 in Jan 2016.
 Part of this involves strategizing with other I-73 states to try to secure federal funding.
 However, as of later in 2016 this Committee was allowed to legislatively expire.

 At this point, North Carolina and South Carolina are further along in the I-73 business.
-North Carolina has built many miles of freeway and has a significant I-73 segment from the Haw River well north of Greensboro south to near Rockingham, with construction north of Greensboro ongoing.
+North Carolina has built many miles of freeway and has a significant I-73 segment from the Haw River well north of Greensboro south to near Rockingham, with construction around Rockingham ongoing.
 West Virginia is building its King Coal Hwy along US 52 but only to expressway standards and not interstate.
 Ohio and Michigan have no interest in I-73 at this point.

 Page last modified 25 March 2022